-- everyone aged 65 years and over - everyone under 65 years of age in clinical risk groups including children over 6 months - all pregnant women at any stage of pregnancy - all children aged 2 or 3 years (on 31st August) - all children in primary school - some secondary school children (years 7 to 11) - everyone living in a residential or nursing home - everyone who receives a carer's allowance or are the main carer for an older or disabled person - all those living with someone who has lowered immunity due to disease or treatment - all frontline health and social care workers.
+- everyone aged 65 years and over - those aged 18 to under 65 years in clinical risk groups including children over 6 months - all pregnant women at any stage of pregnancy - all children aged 2 or 3 years (on 31st August) - all children in primary school - some secondary school children (years 7 to 11) - everyone living in a residential or nursing home - everyone who receives a carer's allowance or are the main carer for an older or disabled person - all those living with someone who has lowered immunity due to disease or treatment - all frontline health and social care workers.

-For ages 65+, all upper-tier councils in the South West exceeded the 75% target.
-Torbay was 79.2% (Fig 2).
+For ages 65+, all upper-tier councils in the South West except Torbay (74.3%) exceed the 75% target.
+(Fig 2).